dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 {: #sec-profile}

 ### Order Object on the NDC-IdO side
+{: #sec-profile-ndc-to-ido}

 The Order object created by the NDC:

 - MUST contain identifiers with the new "delegated" field set to true;
+- MUST NOT contain the notBefore and notAfter fields;
 - In case the identifier type is "dns", it MAY contain a "cname" field with the alias of the identifier in the NDC domain.
 This field is used by the IdO to create the DNS aliasing needed to redirect the resolvers to the delegated entity.
-- MUST NOT contain the notBefore and notAfter fields;

 ~~~
    POST /acme/new-order HTTP/1.1